-ALT has thrived for 25 years thanks to help from hundreds of supporters ranging from casual volunteers to major donors.
+ALT has thrived thanks to help from hundreds of supporters ranging from casual volunteers to major donors.
 We’ll share stories from our supporters that have helped us become the organization we are today.

-We’re always collecting stories; if you have one you’d like to share, please contact Marketing Communications Director Lindsay Dill at email@example.com.
+We’re always collecting stories; if you have one you’d like to share, please contact our team at firstname.lastname@example.org.

 For the past ten years, Rick Duncan has canoed to Sycamore Island at least two times each week seven months of the year where he volunteers as the lead site steward.
 He clears and maintains trails that he helped to map, flag, and build all those years ago, and he recounts the island's history from memory to visitors.